-- reviewing and approving the total compensation package for our chief executive officer; - reviewing and recommending to the board with respect to the compensation of our directors; and - reviewing periodically and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.
+- reviewing and approving the total compensation package for our chief executive officer; - · reviewing and recommending to the board with respect to the compensation of our directors; and - reviewing periodically and approving any long-term incentive compensation or equity plans, programs or similar arrangements, annual bonuses, and employee pension and welfare benefit plans.

-In the fiscal year ended May 31, 2014, the compensation committee held meetings or passed resolutions by unanimous written consent twice, and also approved certain other matters together with the rest of the board members four times.
+In the fiscal year ended May 31, 2015, the compensation committee approved certain matters together with the rest of the board members five times.